m4rci3/InfoSecKB/Manage Git Repos in CLI.md

-When you go into the newly cloned git repo , you can see all the files and folder inside of that repo , if you want to
+When you go into the newly cloned git repo , you can see all the files and folder inside of that repo.

-Make sure to run the following to ensure your “local branch” is up to date
+To make edits and updates that can be seen on Github, see `Git Commands.md` and other such resources